 3. The tea is old.

 Tea very rarely spoils but the taste can and will degrade over time.
 This is particularly true of green tea.
 The greener the tea, the shorter the shelf life.
 I recommend consuming green tea within a year of harvest whenever possible.
 Tea bags will degrade faster for several reasons.
 Firstly, you will be hard pressed to find a tea bag that tells you when the tea was harvested.
 Your supermarket more than likely has last year’s tea on its shelf.
 CTC (Cut, Tear, Curl) style tea will also oxidize more quickly because there is more surface area exposed to the air.

 4. It’s just bad tea.

-It's also very possible that the tea you have is just simply a bad tea.
-This occurs often with flavored teas, especially those bought from the big chain stores.
-Artificial flavor can do some funky things when added to hot water.
+It’s also very possible that the tea you have is just simply a bad tea.
+This occurs often with flavored teas since their bases aren’t always the best quality.
+The artificial flavor can do some funky things when added to hot water.
 To remedy this, look for a retailer who really knows what they are doing.
-If they can't tell you where it is from (details like region and approximate harvest time, not just country), then you probably don't want to drink it.
-If you don't have a reliable local shop, I highly recommend Teavivre for Chinese green teas and Yunomi for Japanese green teas.
+If they can’t tell you where it is from (details like region and approximate harvest time, not just country), then you probably don’t want to drink it.
+If you don’t have a reliable local shop, I highly recommend Teavivre for Chinese green teas and Yunomi for Japanese green teas.